 Accessing online resources

-Alumni may freely search Library One Search to identify materials they are interested in prior to coming to our locations to access them.
+In addition, alumni may freely search Library One Search to identify materials they are interested in prior to coming to our locations to access them.

 Information on ASURITE accounts and computing services for alumni can be found at UTO Help Center.